-The following vaccinations are commonly required for many holiday destinations, and are still free of charge on the NHS;
+The following vaccinations are still free of charge on the NHS;

 Other vaccinations may be necessary for more exotic or unusual destinations, complex travel itineraries, or long stay vacations.
-These need to be given at a high street travel clinic (e.g., Nomad, Masta and STA Travel) and some large pharmacies.
+These need to be given at a high street travel clinic.
 There will be a charge for these.
 If you would rather have all of your vaccinations done at these clinics, they can also give the vaccines above but they will charge for these.

 We strongly advise you to check your requirements at least three months before travel, as sometimes a course of up to three vaccinations needs to be given over the course of several weeks.

-The ‘vaccinations sometimes advised’ section usually relates to back-packers, people travelling for more than 4 weeks, or special situations, e.g. working in health care projects, or with animals.
+The ‘vaccinations for some travellers’ section usually relates to back-packers, people travelling for more than 4 weeks, or special situations, e.g. working in health care projects, or with animals.
 If you are planning such a trip you need to make arrangements to have these at a high street travel clinic.
-There will be a charge for these.

-4. If you think that you need any of the vaccinations provided by the NHS, (in bold above) make an appointment with the nurse, bringing with you a printout of the relevant Fit For Travel information.
+If you think that you need any of the vaccinations provided by the NHS, make an appointment with the nurse.

 If you require yellow fever we are a registered centre.
 Please make an appointment with the nurse at least 10 days (preferably more) before travel.
 There will be charge for this service.

 TRAVEL SAFELY AND ENJOY YOUR HOLIDAY!